python-trio/trio/docs/source/reference-core.rst

    ...

 On average, the producer sends ten messages per second, and the consumer only receives a message once per second.
-After each second the channel's internal buffer has to hold another nine items.
-After a minute, the buffer will have ~540 items in it; after an hour, that grows to ~32,400.
+That means that each second, the channel's internal buffer has to grow to hold an extra nine items.
+After a minute, the buffer will have ~540 items in it;
+after an hour, that grows to ~32,400.
 Eventually, the program will run out of memory.
-And well before we run out of memory, our latency on handling individual messages will become terrible.
+And well before we run out of memory, our latency on handling individual messages will become abysmal.
 For example, at the one minute mark, the producer is sending message ~600, but the producer is still processing message ~60.
 Message 600 will have to sit in the channel for ~9 minutes before the consumer catches up and processes it.

 Now try replacing ``open_memory_channel(math.inf)`` with ``open_memory_channel(0)``, and run it again.
 We get output like: